Reputation (album): Accolades Reputation featured on several publications' lists of the best albums of 2017, ranking on such lists by Time (fifth), Rolling Stone (seventh), Slant Magazine (17th), The Independent (19), Complex (26th), NME (31st), and Spin (48th). On the mass critics' poll Pazz & Jop coordinated by The Village Voice, the album ranked at number 71 out of the 100 albums voted as the best of 2017. On individual critics' lists, it appeared on those by Sheffield (second), Caramanica (fifth), and Mikael Wood of the Los Angeles Times (unranked). On Slant Magazine list of the best 2010s-decade album published in 2019, Reputation ranked at number 88.

 At industry awards held in 2018, the album won an American Music Award for Favorite Pop/Rock Album, a Billboard Music Award for Top Selling Album, a Libera Award for Independent Impact Album, and a Japan Gold Disc Award for Best 3 Albums (Western).
 It received nominations including an ARIA Music Award nomination for Best International Artist, a Billboard Music Award nomination for Top Billboard 200 Album, and a Juno Award nomination for International Album of the Year.
-At the 61st Annual Grammy Awards held in 2019, Reputation was nominated for Best Pop Vocal Album.
+At the 61st Annual Grammy Awards, Reputation was nominated for Best Pop Vocal Album, with several publications viewing the lack of a nomination for Album of the Year or any other category as being a snub.
 The album's packaging and design won two awards from the American Advertising Federation.

 Legacy

+Popular culture and politics

-Released amidst negative press and media scrutiny on Swift, Reputation was regarded by several journalists as her "comeback".
-Some critics interpreted the release during the chaotic Donald Trump presidency as a political statement—whereas many part of the entertainment industry voiced their opposition to Trump's controversial policies, Swift's "silence" during the 2016 presidential election was highlighted in the press as a shocking phenomenon.
-Detractors denounced her as aloof and tone-deaf to contemporary political landscape, with The Guardian dubbing her as an envoy for Trump's values.
-Her inclusion as one of the "Silence Breakers"—a group of six women who publicly spoke out against sexual misconduct—for the cover of Time 2017's People of the Year was criticized by some who disdained her "spineless feminism and political passivity".
+Released amidst negative press and after Swift's hiatus, Reputation was regarded by several journalists as her comeback.
+Some critics interpreted the release during the Donald Trump presidency as a political statement—whereas many celebrities voiced their opposition to Trump's controversial policies, Swift's inaction during the 2016 presidential election was highlighted in the press as a shocking phenomenon.
+Detractors denounced her as aloof and tone-deaf to contemporary political landscape, with a Guardian editorial dubbing her an "envoy" for Trump's values.
+The Guardian's Laura Snapes observed Swift's silence, coupled with the celebrity controversies, considerably damaged her status as a "peerless pop princess".

+According to Hyden, the album was released amidst a "moral apocalypse" in the entertainment industry, when sexual assault against women was being "re-contextualized in the popular consciousness as expressions of dominance and humiliation".
+Nonetheless, her inclusion as one of the "Silence Breakers"—a group of six women who publicly spoke out against sexual misconduct—for the cover of Time 2017's People of the Year was criticized by some who disdained her "spineless feminism and political passivity".
 Some others regarded Reputation as Swift's first commercial disappointment, partly because of its diminished success next to its predecessor, 1989.
-In defense of Swift, academic and journalist Jane Martinson said that Swift's disengagement from the press represented her efforts to control the narrative and was an empowering move for young women.
+In defense of Swift, the academic and journalist Jane Martinson said that Swift's disengagement from the press represented her efforts to control the narrative and was an empowering move for young women.